thosgood/this-weeks-finds/markdown/1-50/week006.md

 What goes up, must come down!
 This curve, which I haven't drawn too well, is just a cycloid, which is the curve traced out by a point on the rim of rolling wheel.
-So, succumbing to romanticism momentarily we could call this picture ONE TURN OF THE GREAT WHEEL OF TIME....
+So, succumbing to romanticism momentarily we could call this picture **one turn of the great wheel of time**....
 But there is *no* reason to expect further turns, because the differential equation simply becomes singular when $r = 0$.
 We may either say it doesn't make sense to speak of "before the big bang" or "after the big crunch" ---